Hot Comics EXTRA:

 From around 1983 through 1988, Marvel and DC re-priced some of their comic books for the Canadian market.

-The key is to look for DC Comics with different (higher) prices than their US edition versions.
+Canadian price variants of DC Comics have different (higher) prices than their US edition versions of the exact same issue #s.
 The word CANADIAN is also printed below the price, sometimes.
 (But not always!)

 Here is Batman #357 to illustrate this.

 Batman #357 regular Canadian price variant box

 There are hundreds of Canadian price variants, but keys are the way to go.

 Here are some ideas for you to look out for.

 Have this book?
 Click to appraise its value NOW!